2026 per-mile rates

 |---|---|---|---|

-2027 and 2028 prices are scheduled, not yet effective.
+2027 and 2028 prices are projections assuming the 2.7% step repeats; OTIC publishes each year's schedule in advance.
 All figures Class 1 E-ZPass per mile; cash rates track at roughly 1.45 times the E-ZPass rate.

 Comparing the Ohio Turnpike to its neighbours